Atari Lynx programming tutorial series:

-- Epyx development kit with an Amiga 1000 machine
+- Original Epyx development kit with an Amiga 2000 machine.

-- BLL (Behind Lynx Lines) kit from Bastian Schick
+- BLL (Behind Lynx Lines) kit combined with newcc65 from Bastian Schick

-Unzip all files into a single directory.
-I opted for “C:\Program Files\CC65” for my Windows 7 64 bit machine.
+You can start by downloading the latest Windows snapshot of CC65 from https://sourceforge.net/projects/cc65/.
+Unzip all files into a single directory, such as ‘C:\Program Files\cc65’.
 Even though the CC65 suite is not 64 bit yet, having the Program Files folder eliminates the differences between 32 and 64 bit Windows OS machines.
-From the Sources I only took the src and libsrc folders, but this is completely optional.
 The result should be something like this: